Janeway takes the idea of confronting herself literally. |

 Much to my surprise, Voyager's first season was actually promising.
 Not brilliant, to be sure - fully half the cast still didn't work very well by the end of the year, and there was a distinct lack of ambition in the storytelling.
-Still, the best episodes of Season One, notably Prime Factors and Faces, showed just how good Voyager could be.
+Still, the best episodes of Season One, notably and Faces showed just how good Voyager could be.
 At the very least, barring a few bad episodes, Season One was generally fun to watch.

 CHARACTERIZATION: THE GOOD

-The regular characters were largely better-served in Season Two than in Season One.
+The regular characters were better-served in Season Two than in Season One.
 This is particularly evident among the male cast, who except for the holographic doctor seemed fairly weak in the first season.
 Robert Duncan McNeill's Tom Paris, intermittently promising last year, is consistently good this year.
 Critical to this is that the writers are now tuning their scripts to McNeill's strengths and away from his weaknesses.
 Gone are the ill-conceived attempts to turn Tom into an edgy anti-hero.
 Instead, he is shown to be flawed but sincere in his desire to do right by his post, his ship, and his captain.

 CHARACTERIZATION: THE BAD